-12 Dec HOW WORKPLACE DESIGN CAN HELP EMPLOYEES WITH SEASONAL AFFECTIVE DISORDER (SAD)
+12 Dec HOW WORKPLACE DESIGN CAN EasE SEASONAL AFFECTIVE DISORDER (SAD)

-Workplace design is a thoughtful process that aims to maximize employee productivity, creativity and overall wellness.
-While the ever-popular standing desk and wellness program can improve the health of some workers, proper lighting can be just as essential for enhancing in others.
-Without exposure to sunlight, some people don’t produce enough melatonin and serotonin in their brains.
-If not properly addressed, employees with SAD can become less productive and creative as the winter months drag on and on.
+Workplace design is a thoughtful process that aims to maximize employee productivity, creativity, and overall wellness.
+While the ever-popular standing desk and wellness program can improve the health of some workers, proper lighting is just as essential for enhancing the wellbeing of others.
+Without exposure to sunlight, some people’s brains don’t produce enough melatonin and serotonin.
+If not properly addressed, employees with SAD can become less productive and creative as the winter months drag on.

-SAD affects an estimated 10 million Americans each year.
+SAD affects an estimated ten million Americans each year.
 According to a 2018 study by human resources consulting firm Futureworks, “the absence of natural light and outdoor views hurts the employee experience.
 Over one-third of employees feel that they don’t get enough natural light in their workspace.
 47% of employees admit they feel tired or very tired from the absence of natural light, and 43% report feeling gloomy because of the lack of light.”
 In fact, more than one-third of employees lose as much as 60 minutes when their emotional wellness suffers, according to Future Workplace.
 The good news is that companies can design their workspaces to accommodate employees suffering from SAD.

 Here are some examples:

 Change Up the Lighting

 By installing smart light bulbs, office lighting can help mimic the sunrise and sunset, helping maintain an employee’s circadian rhythm or sleep/wake cycle.
 With SAD, this cycle is disrupted, decreasing the neurotransmitters needed to stave off depression.